dmidlo/histdata.com-tools/docs/temporal-orchestration-performance.md

-# Temporal Sidecar Performance Baseline
+# Temporal Orchestration Performance Baseline

 Issues: #166, #180, #181, #187

-See `docs/temporal-sidecar-operations.md` for lifecycle commands, runtime paths, troubleshooting, and worker startup guidance.
+See `docs/temporal-orchestration-operations.md` for lifecycle commands, runtime paths, troubleshooting, and worker startup guidance.
 This page is limited to the performance baseline and lane sizing policy.